 There is a place where I sit.
 Where I forever sit.
-Well…forever…as long as I remain that is.
+Well… Forever… As long as I remain that is.
 It is my forever place.
 My stoop upon the world.
-The place where my simple person exists in spite of the world.
+The place where my simple self exists in spite of the world.
 For, from this simple place the world around me does rage; like a sea around a small stack of rocks above the waves.
-And there I am seated upon the rocks, while cold water churns about me as in a tide, and water – dark water – rises slowly to my feet, swirling still like a wet coil of mindless energy pursuing the purpose only entropy knows, and swifting past my drawn legs and feet, a churning ambition of splash and wet, and cold and empty.
+And there I am seated upon the rocks, while cold water churns about me as in a tide, and water—dark water—rises slowly to my feet, swirling still like a wet coil of mindless energy pursuing the purpose not even entropy knows, and swifting past my drawn legs and feet, a churning ambition of splash and wet, and cold and empty.

 And while I sit upon the rocks, and hold my knees between my arms, I watch the cold and darkness swirling all around; and I entertain unsummoned thoughts and conjecture – ideas brought forth in my mature worry and want of doing right and having peace and being good.
 And my heart races.
 And my mind burns.
 And pain comes from somewhere to settle behind my throat – such a strange place to hurt – and behind my ears and the cavity which every inhalation of breath makes below my heart, but there too as well.
 And I feel pain in my fingers, around my knuckle joints and in my feet, upon the soles worn hard of movement, want, and ambition.
 The pain of this world is all about within me now.
 Now, while the blackened, coldest waters of life mystery rise still and threaten more.
 I cannot escape.
 There are no higher rocks upon which I might climb.
 This is as far as my mortality will allow.
 At least when I am sober, and sane, and trying.
 My Anchorhold is the rock upon which I sit just above a swirling depthless sea.
 It is the place of my own life perspective and the vista I must see from first awareness to last.
 It is my only real home upon the sea, upon the earth, with my life.
 My Anchorhold is the place where I must apprehend, and I must live, and strive, and struggle, and suffer, and…with strong effort and gritted will, the place where I might get by, and maybe even thrive.